johannesblhansen/search/readme.md

 Not that much was saved here, but it was run on my old i3m processor laptop with only 2 cores.

-In theory, in a cloud based solution, if cost is not an issue, amount of cores for thread processing would unlimited.
-Therefore, if each chunk of file can be handled within the limit, with a buffer for overhead such as collecting results from each thread, then it would possible to handle a very high number of records.

 Tracking threads through VisualVM on my ubunto machine

-# Preload data files into database.

-Starting the local mysql sudo systemctl start mysql

-jdbc:mysql://localhost:3306/ticketdb